Announcements

 Assistive Technology Rooms

-• These bookable rooms are available in most of our libraries and offer specialist hardware and software to support varying needs.
+• These bookable rooms are available in most King's College London libraries and offer specialist hardware and software to support varying needs.